 For the sake of simplicity, let us concentrate on the SPF3 FC.
 It is, in my opinion, the most stable and common FC currently available although it is quickly becoming end of life, Now, consider, you are a drone company, you have a flight controller design and you need to get it manufactured.
 Now this is where it starts to get tricky and where we start to circle back to the original question and reason for this posting.
 In China, where almost all of these FC’s are manufactured, there are literally countless companies that are all fighting for the right to manufacture your FC.
 It is very competitive and extremely cutthroat.
 You ( as the company ) will have endless directions you can go to get your Flight Controller manufactured and ready for market.
 Not all manufacturers are the same, pricing varies wildly and competition is fierce.

 Here we are, full circle, what Flight Controller should I choose?

-3: Newer is not better, not even close! this industry moves very fast, there is little time to properly test products before releasing them into the marketplace.
+3: Newer is not necessarily better, not even close!
+This industry moves very fast, there is little time to properly test products before releasing them into the marketplace.
 Unless you are very savvy and don’t mind doing a manufacturers R&D for them for free, then stick back a generation, let someone else with more time on their hands and who enjoys the tinkering to make shit work.
 When it is proven and works, buy it.

 For an in depth breakdown of flight controllers checkout Oscar Liang